BrewInteractive/authentication-service-nestjs/docs/local_development.md

 # Local Development Instructions

-First, create your env file.
+First, create your ".env" file.
 Then, you can follow the steps below.

 > [!NOTE]
 > It is possible to create migrations or run databases with Docker in your local environment for testing purposes.
 [Learn more](#database-run-with-docker)